moq-wg/moq-transport/draft-ietf-moq-transport.md

 The control stream MUST NOT be abruptly closed at the underlying transport layer.
 Doing so results in the session being closed as a 'Protocol Violation'.

-## Data Streams
+## Object Transmission
+A publisher uses unidirectional streams (data stream) or datagrams to transmit objects.
+Each object contains a range of contiguous bytes of the specified track, as well as associated metadata required to deliver, cache, and forward it.

-A publisher will create unidirectional streams containing one or more data messages ({{message-data}}).
+Each data stream contains one or more data messages ({{message-data}}).

-Data streams MAY be canceled due to congestion or other reasons by either the sender or receiver.
+Each stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
 Early termination of a stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.

-## Datagrams
-A publisher may transmit datagrams containing a datagram messages ({{message-datagram}}).
+Each datagram contains a single datagram message ({{message-datagram}}).
-This is done to avoid retransmissions and is useful for transient objects.
+Datagrams are transient, intended for objects with a tight deadline that do not need retransmissions or flow control.
+A datagram MAY be dropped for any reason, such as congestion, and SHOULD NOT be queued or cached.

 ## Termination  {#session-termination}